What is Blended Learning?

 We also believe that learning is not confined to four walls of a classroom.
 Our learning center is located in a stately, mid-century house in Barangay Immaculate Conception, Cubao.
 There are no traditional "classrooms"—instead, there are learning spaces, and well-rounded facilities to stimulate curious minds and hands: a vegetable garden; ducks, fish, dogs; and an outdoor classroom.

-Our brand of Blended Learning also takes into account the communities to which the children are exposed to.
+Our brand of Blended Learning is adaptive learning.
+It takes into account the communities to which the children are exposed to.
 We believe in working closely together with the parents and caregivers of the child so that school and home are aligned with his or her progress and goals.
 We also encourage parents to get as involved with their children's school activities as possible—no pressure, but kids get a kick out of seeing their parents during programs, or teaching a class, or giving a talk.

 What programs or services does BLC-Manila offer?